A Graduate Returns to Virginia Tech

 LIANE HANSEN, Host:

 Reporter Jen Poyant is a Virginia Tech graduate and a former resident of Blacksburg.
 She had to see for herself how her former town is coping and recovering.

-Mr. CLIFF TROMBLEY (Graduate Student, Virginia Tech University): I think the last few days have been slow and, you know, it's one of those things where you look each other in the eye while you're walking and just, kind of, you both know.
+CLIFF TROMBLEY: I think the last few days have been slow and, you know, it's one of those things where you look each other in the eye while you're walking and just, kind of, you both know.
 And there is this kind of connection with everyone that's not there every day.
 At the same time, it's just sadness.

 POYANT: Julia says she's talked with many of her friends who work at other bars and restaurants who've dealt with the same thing.
 Normally, rude customers are no big deal; it happens all the time.
 But she says to take that from people who are telling the stories of the victims and then watch them forget that one of those victims is waiting on them is insulting.